anonyaro/XFIChecker/README.md

 ### Linux x86-64

+***Before installing make sure you have [Prerequisites](https://github.com/anonyaro/XFIChecker/blob/master/README.md#prerequisites) installed***

 *Download the project: ```git clone https://github.com/anonyaro/XFIChecker.git```*

 *Move to the project dir: ```cd XFIChecker```*

 *Finally run: ```bash build.sh``` or make it executable with +x flag and run ```./build.sh```*

-*Proceed through installation script by just hitting enter it will do everything for you, make sure you have [Prerequisites](https://github.com/anonyaro/XFIChecker/blob/master/README.md#prerequisites) installed*
+*Proceed through installation script by just hitting enter it will do everything for you*

 *Create an [issue](https://github.com/anonyaro/XFIChecker/issues/new) if you face installation problems make sure to describe an issue e.g below:*
 ```